argonne-lcf/user-guides/docs/aurora/data-management/copper/copper.md

 If you want your I/O to go through copper, add ```/tmp/${USER}/copper/``` to the begining of your PATHS.
 Here only the root compute node will do the I/O directly with the lustre file system.
 If ```/tmp/${USER}/copper/``` is not added to the begining of your paths, then all compute nodes would do I/O directly to the lustre file system.

+For example, if you have a local conda environment located in a path at ```/lus/flare/projects/Aurora_deployment/kaushik/copper/oct24/copper/run/copper_conda_env```, you need to prepath the copper path as ```/tmp/${USER}/copper/lus/flare/projects/Aurora_deployment/kaushik/copper/oct24/copper/run/copper_conda_env```.
+The same should be done for any type of PATHS, like PYTHONPATH, CONDAPATH and your input file path.

 Python Example

 ```bash